 2/3 flyer for 4 mana with upside is usually an okay deal.
 On the other hand, if you have a 1/1 non-Human around, you can see this as a three mana Aura, that gives your creature +2/+3 and flying.
 This is also a pretty sweet deal.

 What we learned from cards that offer us two options is that they are much better that each card separately.
-This makes Vulpikeet second best white common.
+This makes Vulpikeet second-best white common.

 3. Snare Tactician

 Snare Tactician might not look the most powerful card at first sight.
 However, it’s a really strong card in a white aggressive deck with cycling card.
 You can easily tap their best blocker and enable attacks.
-Since your cycling cards draw you more card you can find more cycling cards to keep going.
+Since your cycling cards draw you more cards, you can find more cycling cards to keep going.

 Once you have two of these in play, they go bonkers.
 End of opponent’s turn cycle, tap two blockers.
 My turn cycle, tap two blockers.
 You’re out of blockers?
 Guess you’ll die.

 White seems really deep and has plenty of good commons.
 Patagia Tiger is one of those.
 A big flyer that significantly pumps one of your humans is a very strong card.

 We also expect Checkpoint Officer to over-preform.
 Tapping down strong mutate creatures will probably be good, even at cost of two mana.